diablodale/dp.kinect/README.md

 Known Issues
 ============

+* The 3D coordinates for facetracking are not rotated by gravity or elevation of the Kinect.
+This feature will be added in a future release.
-* I request you report any issues at https://github.com/diablodale/dp.kinect/issues
+* I request you report any other issues at https://github.com/diablodale/dp.kinect/issues

 Licensing and Terms of Use
 ==========================